ewradcliffe/Heritage-Housing/README.md

 The House Price dataset and Inherited Houses dataset was sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data) and saved as CSV files.

 ### 02 - Data Inspection
+The data was loaded and investigations were performed to describe the data, establishing the type, distribution, extent of missing data and outliers of the housing data set.
+Scatter plots visualised the relationships between the features and target variable (SalePrice).
+A number of observations were recorded, notably that there was substantial missing data, and that the features could be placed into three categories: Features related to house size, features related to house condition and features related to house quality.
+These investigations were critical to formulating the three hypotheses and are detailed in the notebook in full.

+The Inherited house data set was loaded however only limited investigations were necessary as we will not be using this data to produce a model.

 ### 03 - Data Cleaning